FLO (FLO) Hits Market Capitalization of $6.36 Million

-FLO (CURRENCY:FLO) traded up 17% against the US dollar during the 24-hour period ending at 21:00 PM ET on September 5th.
-FLO has a total market capitalization of $6.36 million and approximately $60,018.00 worth of FLO was traded on exchanges in the last 24 hours.
-Over the last week, FLO has traded 19.6% higher against the US dollar.
-One FLO coin can now be purchased for about $0.0418 or 0.00000104 BTC on exchanges.
+FLO (CURRENCY:FLO) traded up 17% against the US dollar during the 1 day period ending at 18:00 PM E.T. on September 6th.
+During the last seven days, FLO has traded 19.6% higher against the US dollar.
+FLO has a market capitalization of $6.36 million and $60,018.00 worth of FLO was traded on exchanges in the last day.
+One FLO coin can currently be purchased for approximately $0.0418 or 0.00000104 BTC on popular cryptocurrency exchanges.

 - Cashbery Coin (CBC) traded 11.5% higher against the dollar and now trades at $0.0123 or 0.00000031 BTC.